Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Port-Hamiltonian Systems

 which simplifies to

 Using the substitution $s = \imag \omega$ and the Cauchy integral formula, and equating the gradient to zero, we obtain

-Applying conjugate transpose gives the tangential interpolatory condition~\eqref{eq:pH-interp-tangential}. \end{proof} Now, the optimality conditions~\eqref{eq:BeaB14-pH} in \Cref{thm:BeaB14-pH-interp} together with the new optimality condition~\eqref{eq:pH-interp-tangential} in~\Cref{thm:pH-interp-tangential} describe \emph{the full set of interpolatory conditions} for $\Htwo$-optimal approximation of \ac{ph} systems.
+Applying conjugate transpose gives the tangential interpolatory condition~\eqref{eq:pH-interp-tangential}. \end{proof} Now, the optimality conditions~\eqref{eq:BeaB14-pH} in \Cref{thm:BeaB14-pH-interp} together with the new optimality condition~\eqref{eq:pH-interp-tangential} in \Cref{thm:pH-interp-tangential} describe \emph{the full set of interpolatory conditions} for $\Htwo$-optimal approximation of \ac{ph} systems.

 However, note the major difference in this new additional condition~\eqref{eq:pH-interp-tangential}.
 In the earlier condition~\eqref{eq:BeaB14-pH} (and the other conditions derived in the earlier sections), interpolation is realization-independent, i.e., it does not depend on a specific state-space form and only uses realization-independent quantities such as poles and residues.
 However, the new condition~\eqref{eq:pH-interp-tangential} is realization-dependent due to its dependence on the eigenvectors of $\hJ - \hR$.
-To remove this dependence on eigenvectors, we require an additional assumption, namely the normality of $\hJ - \hR$, and obtain a full set of realization-independent interpolatory optimality conditions. \begin{theorem} Let the assumptions in \Cref{thm:BeaB14-pH-interp} hold.
-Furthermore, let $\hJ - \hR$ be normal.
-Then